 Not only will you show team members that you genuinely value their development; you also help grow more well-rounded employees with a wider range of skills.

 Hectic workflows and tight deadlines don’t often leave much room for one-on-one interaction with upper management and leadership.
-Still, one-on-one meetings are critical for team members’ personal growth and development.
+Still, establish a periodic 1:1 meeting with each report is critical for team members’ personal growth and development.
 Individual meetings offer key opportunities to personally discuss feedback given through an established process (such as with Nailted).

 They also offer team members a chance to discuss future goals – and allow them to address issues that might otherwise cause them to consider leaving.